game-ai-platform-team/tira-ai-local/README.md

 ## Installation

-Download the [latest release](https://github.com/game-ai-platform-team/tira-ai-local/releases), unzip the package, and then run the `tira-ai-local` executable.
+Download the [latest release](https://github.com/game-ai-platform-team/tira-ai-local/releases), unzip the package, open a terminal in the unzipped package, and run `./tira-ai-local`.

 <details>
     <summary>Alternative Installation</summary>